Shattering $k$-sets with Permutations: Partially shattering every k -tuple

-\end{repthm} The upper bound when $t=6$ comes from the total shattering bounds for $f_k(n)$.
-The value of $f_k(t)$ whenever $t=1,2$ is trivial.
-Indeed note that any one single permutation requires each $k$-tuple to follow some pattern (not necessarily the same pattern).
-So we get that $f_k(n,1)=1$ simply by choosing any $P \in S_n$.
-We call $\overline{P}$ the \textit{reverse} permutation of $P$ if $pos(P,a) = n+1 - pos(\overline{P},a)$, then we must have that all $k$-tuples follow a different pattern in $\overline{P}$ as they did in $P$.
-Therefore we must have that $f_k(n,2)=2$.
+\end{repthm} The upper bound when $t=6$ comes from the total shattering bounds for $f_3(n)$.
+The value of $f_3(t)$ whenever $t=1,2$ is trivial.
+Indeed note that any one single permutation requires each triple to follow some pattern (not necessarily the same pattern).
+So we get that $f_3(n,1)=1$ simply by choosing any $P \in S_n$.
+We call $\overline{P}$ the \textit{reverse} permutation of $P$ if $a <_{\overline{P}} b$ whenever $b <_P a$.
+All triples follow a different pattern in $\overline{P}$ as they do in $P$, therefore we must have that $f_3(n,2)=2$.
+These observations are not limited to triples and can be applies identically when $k>3$.

-To get a lower bound we need to work a little harder to get anything for $t \geq 3$ however, observe that taking $P$ to be the increasing permutation $(1,2,\dotsc,n-1,n)$ we get that $\overline{P}$ must be the decreasing permutation.
+To get a lower bound when $t \geq 3$ we need to work a little harder, but it does not complicate the method to consider the general $k$-tuples rather than just triples.
+Observe that taking $P$ to be the increasing permutation $(1,2,\dotsc,n-1,n)$ we get that $\overline{P}$ must be the decreasing permutation.
 Now consider a third permutation $P'$, any $k$-tuple contained in a monotone subpermutation of $P'$ will not follow a new pattern.
 We know by the Erd\H{o}s-Szekeres Theorem that when $n$ is large we must have some reasonably large monotone subpermutation.
 We use this idea to get the lower bound in this case.